AdobeDocs/commerce-merchant-services.en/help/product-recommendations/type.md

 - If your store sells clothing, the `More like this` recommendation can suggest gender-specific products that do not match the gender of the product being viewed.
 Consider using this recommendation type only for non-clothing categories.

+>[!NOTE]
+>
+>For more information about the events described in this article, see [events](events.md).

 ## Personalized {#personalized}

 These recommendation types recommend products based on the specific shopper's behavioral history on your site.
+For example, if a shopper previously browsed or purchased a jacket on your site, these recommendations essentially pick up where they left off and recommend other jackets or other similar products.

 |Type|Description|
 |---|---|